jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 **Rosemary**:
 Good morning.
 I'm glad to hear that.
-Explain to people how you came to this decision, where your mom, who you mentioned has dementia, that your mother needed to come live with you fora period of time.
+Explain to people how you came to this decision, where your mom, WHO you mentioned has dementia, that your mother needed to come live with you fora period of time.